 Nursing Home Admissions

 Should the time come when you or a loved one require nursing home care, our compassionate team can help ease the transition.
 Whether made in advance or as the result of an acute crisis, the decision to enter a nursing home requires careful consideration of important factors including location, cost, staff, and available services and activities.
-Our team offers extensive experience and can smoothly guide you through nursing home selection and financing options, to ensure the best quality of care.
+Our elder law team offers extensive experience and can smoothly guide you through nursing home selection and financing options, to ensure the best quality of care.

 Advance Directives, Powers of Attorney and Health Care Proxies

 This area encompasses powers of attorney, health care proxies, and if necessary, guardianship proceedings.
 These tools are vital if a client is incapacitated and cannot make financial or health care decisions for themselves.
-Our team will provide guidance to you and your family with the hope of avoiding a public, expensive, and often divisive guardianship process.
+Our elder care law team will provide guidance to you and your family with the hope of avoiding a public, expensive, and often divisive guardianship process.